Corporate Reporting Division

 Indicative fee range

-Approximate industry range for Canadian SMBs at this tier.
+Approximate range for Canadian SMBs at this tier.
 Your actual fee depends on the condition of your books, complexity, deadlines, and scope.
-FHB will quote you specifically once they've seen your situation — the ranges above are a planning reference only.
+FHB will quote you specifically once they've seen your situation — the range above is a planning reference only.

 Want a second opinion?
 Book a 15-minute call with Joel — no sales pitch, just the real answer on whether this fit holds up for your specific situation.